nbsp1221/agentforge/README.md

 5. Set up model routing configurations as needed

 This allows you to access Ollama models through the standardized LiteLLM API interface.

+## Using Open WebUI

+Open WebUI provides a user-friendly interface for interacting with your Ollama models through a modern chat interface.

+### Getting Started with Open WebUI

+1. Make sure Ollama is running and has at least one model installed
+2. Access Open WebUI at `http://localhost:8080`
+3. Create an account or log in
+4. Start chatting with your local Ollama models

+### Key Features

+- **Chat Interface**: Intuitive chat interface similar to popular AI assistants
+- **Model Selection**: Switch between different Ollama models
+- **Secure Authentication**: User accounts with authentication
+- **Chat History**: Persistent chat history stored in the open-webui-data volume
+- **File Uploads**: Upload files for the AI to analyze (depending on model capabilities)
+- **Customization**: Adjust various settings to tailor your experience

+### Authentication

+- The first user to register will automatically become an admin
+- Admin users can manage user accounts and system settings
+- The `WEBUI_SECRET_KEY` environment variable is used for securing authentication
+- For production use, ensure you set a strong random key for `WEBUI_SECRET_KEY`

+### API Access

+Open WebUI provides API access for integration with other applications:

+1. Navigate to your account settings in the Open WebUI interface
+2. Generate an API key and/or JWT token
+3. Use these credentials to authenticate with the Open WebUI API

+### Security Considerations

+When deploying Open WebUI in a production environment, consider these security practices:

+- **Generate a Strong Secret Key**: Use a cryptographically secure random generator to create a `WEBUI_SECRET_KEY` with at least 64 characters
+- **Enable HTTPS**: For production deployments, configure your reverse proxy (e.g., Caddy) to use HTTPS
+- **Cookie Security**: When using HTTPS, make sure `WEBUI_SESSION_COOKIE_SECURE` and `WEBUI_AUTH_COOKIE_SECURE` are set to `True`
+- **User Management**: Review and approve new user registrations, especially when setting `DEFAULT_USER_ROLE=pending`
+- **API Access Control**: Be cautious when sharing API keys and always use the shortest viable token expiration time
+- **Regular Updates**: Keep your Open WebUI instance updated to the latest version to benefit from security patches

 ## Stopping the Service